amandapccs/car-workshop-api/README.md

 <!-- GETTING STARTED -->

 The API can be run locally or using Docker.
 If you're running locally, you'll need a MongoDB connection string.
 This step can be skipped if using Docker, as it will create three containers: a MongoDB container, a testing container to run all unit tests, and finally, the container running the API.
+In summary, the 3 containers are as follows:
+* App container
+* Test container
+* Docker container

 ### Installation